ztyyLV/web-twain-docs/indepth/features/barcode.md

 # Read Barcode

-With the increasing use of barcode reading in document management systems, the Barcode Reader SDK add-on of `DWT` presents an easy and seamless way of integrating one of the indutry's best barcode reading components into your document management systrem.
+With the increasing use of barcode reading in document management systems, the Barcode Reader SDK add-on of `DWT` presents an easy and seamless way of integrating one of the indutry's best barcode reading components into your document management system.
 In this section, we will show you how to get started with the add-on and demonstrate how it can be used as a batch document classifier and separator.

 > NOTE
 >